OmarMiah/news-of-the-world/README.md

 ## Getting Started
 > Get this code running on your machine
 ----- step by step instructions on how to use application / build app on local machine -----
+1. Fork this project to a local repository on your machine
+2. Make sure to install all the programs found in [technology](#Technology)
+3. Open up the jupter notebook and play with the model
+4. You can build the app by opening a terminal in the folder and typing the following command:
+   > ./app.py

 ## Training
 > What's the secret sauce?